zus-dev/dot/vim.md

 ## Misk
 cc - commit create
 ca - commit amend
+dd - Perform a :Gdiffsplit on the file under the cursor. dv - Perform a :Gvdiffsplit on the file under the cursor.

 ## How can I get the commit message when using Gblame?
 With your cursor on the commit "gutter", just press o